OpenCHAMI/tutorial-2025/Phase 2/Readme.md

 ### Anatomy of a Static Discovery File

-`ochami` adds nodes to SMD through a yaml syntax (or json) that lists node descriptions throough a minimal set of node characteristics and a set of interface definitions.
+`ochami` adds nodes to SMD through data or a file in YAML syntax (or JSON) that lists node descriptions through a minimal set of node characteristics and a set of interface definitions.

 - **name:** User-friendly name of the node stored in SMD.
 - **nid:** *Node Identifier*.
 Unique number identifying node, used in the DHCP-given hostname.
 Mainly used as a default hostname that can be easily ranged over (e.g. `nid[001-004,006]`).